dhfbk/InMezzoraDataset/README.md

 ## Data

 - the folder "`txt-speeches`" contains transcriptions of every single interviews in plain text without tags
 - the folder "`xml-complete`" contains annotated trascriprions of single TV show episode
 - the folder "`xml-speeches`" includes transcriptions of single annotated interviews

+## Guidelines

+In this [document](guidelines_v1.pdf) we describe in detail the process we followed to create the corpus and to annotate the data.
+Guidelines are a useful resource if you want to duplicate, extend or contribute to our work.

+## Publications

+- Trotta, Daniela, Palmero Aprosio, Alessio, Tonelli, Sara, and Elia, Annibale. [*Adding Gesture,* *Posture and Facial Displays to the PoliModal Corpus of Political Interviews*.](lrec2020.pdf) In Proceedings of LREC 2020, Marseille, France.
+- Trotta, Daniela, Tonelli Sara, Palmero Aprosio, Alessio,and Elia, Annibale. [*Annotation and Analysis of the PoliModal Corpus of Political Interviews*](http://ceur-ws.org/Vol-2481/paper73.pdf).
+Proceedings of CliC-it 2019, Bari, Italy.